splewis/csgo-pug-setup/README.md

 - **!endgame**, force ends the game safely (only the leader can do this, note that this **resets the leader** to nobody)

 You can also type .start instead of !start, or .ready instead of !ready.

-The ! style commands will let you use arguments; for example: !capt player1 player2 works, while using .capt will just open a menu for you to pick players.

 These are some helper commands for automation purposes the bypass requiring a player to press any menus:
 - sm_10man (this just uses the first game type from ``gametypes.cfg``, with 5v5, captains, map vote, and auto-lo3 disabled)